spyroot/photon_rt/README.md

 # This is VMware VM and Bare-metal, Real time Photon build system.

 The automated system is designed to work with a bare-metal host.
 (Dell) or with VMware VC environment.
 Note to have a consistent build.
 A builder build system generates ISO is used in both VM and Bare metal.

 In the case of a VM, the ISO is used to boot the VM and install OS from kick-start. i.e., it is an unattended installation.
-Thus, In both cases, the automated build system, first build a reference iso file.
+Thus, In both cases, the automated build system, f irst build a reference iso file.

 For example local directory contains ph4-rt-refresh.iso or system fetch the reference ISO from the web.

 ## What it builds  ?